10,000+ sign-ups

 The approach

-My work on the design, content, and research focused on clarifying the value proposition, simplifying participation, and shaping an experience that felt fun, approachable, and worth returning to throughout the tournament.
+Collaborating with Design Leads on design decisions and leading content and research independently, my work focused on clarifying the value proposition, simplifying participation, and shaping an experience that felt fun, approachable, and worth returning to throughout the tournament.

 The concept

-Early ideation explored how a prediction-based experience could stand out during the FIFA World Cup, where fans are already saturated with games and promotions.
-Through rapid co-design sessions, the team aligned on a core mechanic built around match predictions, progression, and rewards.
+Early ideation explored what kind of experience could stand out during the FIFA World Cup, where fans are already saturated with games and promotions.
+During rapid co-design sessions, my teammate and I proposed a live participation mechanic — the idea that fans could engage with the tournament in real time.

 The research